 As a young adult, I saw the movie “Roots on tv and it quickly piqued my interest in genealogy.
 However, I did…

 My name is Lenwaski “Len” Campbell.
 I am the treasurer for SLAAHGS.
 I have been doing family research since 1999.
 My research…

-James A. Vincent, Sr., President and co-founder of the St. Louis African American History and Genealogy Society.
-He is a native of…
+James A. Vincent, Sr., Co-Founder and Past President of the St. Louis African American History and Genealogy Society.
+He is a native…